mikegoelzer/Homebrew-ECP5-SBC/readme.md

 ## License

-All original content in this repo is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-See the LICENSE file for details.
+This material is licensed under CERN-OHL-S v2 (or later), a strong "copyleft" license.
+If you require more permissive terms or patent protection, please contact the author.
+A copy of the license can be found in the [LICENSES](./LICENSES) directory.

+Copyright © 2025 Mike Goelzer <mike@goelzer.org>